$0 Hong Kong Parent Rights Quick Reference

 What Private Therapy Actually Costs

-At twice-weekly frequency — which is often the recommended minimum for children with significant communication or sensory needs — a family is looking at HK$6,400 to HK$9,600 per month in therapy costs alone.
+At twice-weekly frequency — which is often the recommended minimum for children with significant communication or sensory needs — a family may be looking at approximately HK$5,500 to HK$8,700 per month in therapy costs alone, depending on provider and schedule.
 This is before school fees, educational psychology assessments, or any additional tutoring or support.

 One parent posting in a Hong Kong SEN forum summarized the reality directly: "Therapy of any kind is outrageously expensive, especially if you are not a Cantonese speaker."
 The observation stands, though it applies to both Cantonese and English-speaking families.
 The private market does not offer significant cost relief relative to living in Hong Kong generally.